-What Is Breach of Fiduciary Duty in a Divorce?
+Breach of Fiduciary Duty Lawyers in Calabasas

 Once divorce papers are filed, you might think that you do not owe your spouse anything more.
 However, you have a duty to preserve community assets until the final property division.
 Divorce can get complex.
 Our lawyers have extensive experience in complex divorce cases.
-They will inform you of what your fiduciary duties are and will provide legal assistance if you think your spouse may have breached his or her duty.
+They will inform you of what your fiduciary duties are and will provide legal assistance if you think your spouse may have breached their duty.